Konamiman/Nextor/docs/Nextor 3.0 Getting Started Guide.md

 ```
 COPY "C:NEXTOR.SYS" TO "A:"
-COPY "C:COMMAND2.COM" TO "A:"
+COPY "C:COMMAND3.COM" TO "A:"
 ```

 m.
-Reset your computer and you will see that now it boots in the `COMMAND2.COM` prompt from drive A:.
+Reset your computer and you will see that now it boots in the DOS prompt from drive A:.
 Issue a DIR command and you should see the following (notice the 50M free space):

 ![DIR on drive A: listing the two system files, with 50M free](img/gsg/DirTwoSystemFiles.png)